╔═══════════ KING'S COLLEGE SEMINARY [5-Year Educational Journey]══════════════╗

 The beauty of this process lies in its humbling nature - we must admit our partial blindness before receiving complete sight.
 Just as dawn doesn't break instantly but gradually transforms darkness into light, so too does our understanding unfold in stages, each revelation building upon the last until we see "every man clearly."

-During our first church retreat in August 1991 at Yishun Country Club, we discussed establishing a network of home-based churches, initially in the North-East part of the island.
-Since then, we have grown in size and ministry focus.
-I want to highlight some of these developments.
-By studying our "roots," we can gain a clearer perspective on current evangelistic needs.
-We should not be daunted by the task ahead but trust that the Lord, who has led us this far, will continue to guide us until the work is done.
+At our first church retreat in August 1991 at Yishun Country Club, we envisioned establishing a network of home-based churches, beginning in the North-East region of the island.
+Since then, we have grown significantly in both size and ministry focus.
+As we examine these developments and study our roots, we gain a clearer perspective on today's evangelistic needs.
+We need not be daunted by the task before us—rather, let us trust that the Lord, who has faithfully led us this far, will continue to guide us until the work is complete.

 <aside> 🚧 The Challenge (1986)